 |50 mM||0.06 mL||0.31 mL||0.63 mL|

 References are publications that support the biological activity of the product.

 Puia et al (1990) Neurosteroids act on recombinant human GABAA receptors.
 Neuron 4 759 PMID: 2160838

 Belelli and Lambert (2005) Neurosteroids: endogenous regulators of the GABAA receptor.
 Nat.Rev.Neurosci.
 6 565 PMID: 15959466

 Agis-Balboa et al (2006) Characterization of brain neurons that express enzymes mediating neurosteroid biosynthesis.
 Proc.Natl.Acad.Sci.USA 103 14602

 If you know of a relevant reference for Allopregnanolone, please let us know.

 View Related Products by Product Action

-Keywords: Allopregnanolone, Allopregnanolone supplier, GABAA, receptors, positive, allosteric, modulators, neuroactive, steroid, 3a,5a-THPROG, Receptors, 3653, Tocris Bioscience
+Keywords: Allopregnanolone, Allopregnanolone supplier, GABAA, receptors, positive, allosteric, modulators, neuroactive, steroid, PAM, 3a,5a-THPROG, Receptors, 3653, Tocris Bioscience

 2 Citations for Allopregnanolone